ciscoheat/sveltekit-flash-message/README.md

   });

   // Clearing the flash message could sometimes
-  // be needed here to avoid double-toasting. flash.set(undefined);
+  // be required here to avoid double-toasting. flash.set(undefined);
 });
 ```